Documentation

 Best for: Real work — multi-step tasks, multi-file edits, refactors, anything that needs to read and change files.

 The AI works autonomously with full tool access (read, search, run commands, edit and write files).
 Every file change is shown to you as a diff to accept or reject before it touches disk.
-Available on all five providers — Claude, Gemini, Kimi, Grok, and GPT.
+Available on all six model families — Claude, Gemini, Kimi, GLM, Grok, and GPT.

 Chat Mode